michaelrsweet/mmd/DOCUMENTATION.md

     mmd_t *
     mmdLoadFile(FILE *fp);

-The `mmdLoadFile` function loads a Markdown document from the specified `FILE` pointer.
+The `mmdLoadFile` function loads a markdown document from the specified `FILE` pointer.
 The function understands the CommonMark syntax and Jekyll metadata.

 The return value is a pointer to the root document node on success or `NULL` on failure.
-Due to the nature of Markdown, the only failures are out-of-memory conditions.
+Due to the nature of markdown, the only failures are out-of-memory conditions.